 Finally, we seem to be past the huge number of holidays and other activities that served as disruptions in the school schedule, starting in early December with Thai National Day and Constitution Day, continuing through Christmas and New Year’s celebrations, Mid-Term exams, and culminating with Thai Children’s Day and National Teacher’s Day nearly two weeks ago.
 I believe last week was the first in more than a month and a half where I worked a full week.
 My students were quite attentive and productive during most of the week so I rewarded both high school classes with a rare “Games Day” on Friday which was as much fun for their teacher as for them.
 It was a very long week, indeed.

 This morning, the ECC Events Team (Big Boss K. Anusorn, new desk staffer Arm, and yours truly) journeyed to the remote Ban Aonambor School on Phuket’s Cape Panwa for an Open House and Kindergarten graduation ceremony.
-Although we don’t have a regular English teacher at this particular school, we have held several English camps and other projects here over the past two years or so.
-I always enjoy visiting Ban Aonambor as everyone from administration on down to the students and their parents always make us feel very welcome.
-It’s a predominately Muslim area and I love seeing the colorful variety of clothing on display.
-The food is always quite good as well!
+Although we don’t have a regular English teacher at this particular school, we have held several English camps and other projects here over the past two years or so. … Continue reading ECC: Open House at Ban Aonambor School

 This past November, I took over the position of Deputy Head Teacher for a large language school and teachers’ agency in southern Thailand.
-In addition to overseeing some 40 teachers from around five different countries and a myriad of administrative duties (i.e., staffing our contracted government-run schools, organizing local English camps, writing course syllabi, etc.), I am still required to teach a minimum of 75 hours per month.
-Some of these classes are “in-house” (at the air-conditioned, in-a-shopping-mall language school itself) but most are substitute-teaching assignments for the regular teachers when they take ill or need to deal with periodic immigration requirements.
+In addition to overseeing some 40 teachers from around five different countries and a myriad of administrative duties (i.e., staffing our contracted government-run schools, organizing local English camps, writing course syllabi, etc.), I am still required to teach a minimum of 75 … Continue reading Back to Blogging

 We are actually nearing the end of Term 1 for the 2015-16 school year but this past week saw me putting in a full schedule once again at a government-run school, something I will continue until the term break seven weeks from now.
 This is due to yet another teacher skipping out on his contract – lately, I seem to specialize in these finish-the-term substitutions.
 Luckily, this time I only had to give up two of my in-house lessons (meaning those I do during the day at the language school) in order to fill in at the high school.
 I still have my Saturday morning bank staff lessons and Sunday English camps so it will be quite some time until I have another day off!